 I acknowledge that there is discomfort in sitting with these stories, in opening ourselves to the implications.
 I’m certain in even opening this conversation here I will make some missteps.
 But putting away the myth and picking up history is our responsibility–as parents, as the descendants and benefactors of colonists, as Americans.

 Sure, the tidy history that we learned in elementary school (had it been factual) carries a greater appeal.
-But learning the truth, and peeling it back layer by layer to realize how it effects indigenous and non-native peoples to this day is crucial for deeper healing.
+But learning the truth, and peeling it back layer by layer to realize how it affects indigenous and non-native peoples to this day is crucial for deeper healing.

 And sitting in our own discomfort is one small first step along this healing path.